It’s almost coming to the end of another year, and that is a time for reflection on many things.

 - Traditional sports that your kids ‘should’ be growing up and playing.

-- Certain places that you go ON holidays, etc.
+- Certain places that you go to holiday, every year.

-- Certain things that came from when they grew up have become a part of their daily lives and how their family operates.
+- Certain things that came from when they grew up, that have become a part of their daily lives and how their family operates.